-Jennifer was appointed a non-executive Director of PoHDA on the 1st July 2015 and was appointed Chair of the Remuneration Committee on 21st January 2016.
-Jennifer was appointed Chair of the Board on 1st October 2017.
+Jennifer was appointed a non-executive Director of PoHDA on 1 July 2015 and was Chair of the Remuneration Committee from 21 January 2016 until 19 December 2019.
+Jennifer was appointed Chair of the Board on 1 October 2017 and appointed as member of the Audit and Risk Committee on 19 December 2019.
 Jennifer has many years of experience in strategic development, continuous improvement, stakeholder engagement, collaborative conflict resolution, workplace relations, and sound governance.
-Currently Jennifer is Chair of State Trustees Ltd and Chair of STL Financial Services Ltd. She is also an adjunct Professor of Law at Monash University.
-Furthermore, she has more than twenty years' experience as a Presidential member of industrial tribunals and is a member of the Victorian Independent Remuneration Tribunal.
+Jennifer is currently Chair of State Trustees Ltd and Chair of STL Financial Services Ltd. She has more than twenty years' experience as a Presidential member of industrial tribunals and is a member of the Victorian Independent Remuneration Tribunal.